rakeupeagle/rakeupeagle/README.md

-# README
+# RakeUpEagle

-This is an application to help manage the Rake Up Eagle team project.
+The website and app for the Rake Up Eagle community service project.